• Skip to main content

 Like many countries, Ireland offers citizenship to people who have legally lived in the country for some time.
 Even if you are not directly related to an Irish citizen, you may still be able to get citizenship through naturalization.
 Each case is reviewed individually, and the Minister for Justice has the right to reject any application.

-You have to have been living in Ireland for the full twelve months leading up to your application in all cases.
+In all cases, You must have been living in Ireland for the full twelve months leading up to your application.
 You may see the term “Continuous reckonable residence” – this means that during a year, you must not have been outside Ireland for longer than six weeks in total.

 The general categories for adults (over 18) are: